Selinger Consultants aims to provide charities and not-for-profit organisations with support to ensure financial sustainability.

 Since March 2012, Leah has worked with a range of local and national charities and social enterprises.
 Prior to starting Selinger Consultants, she held the post of Director of Fundraising and New Business at Youth Music, kick-starting their fundraising activity.
 From 2004 to 2011, Leah worked at Fairbridge, a youth development charity, in a number of roles, finally leaving the charity after three and a half years as Director of Fundraising.

-Leah’s main areas of interest lies with organisations supporting young people and/or using the arts as a tool for social development.
+Leah’s main areas of interest lies with organisations working in criminal justice, supporting young people and/or using the arts as a tool for social development.

 A strategic thinker, who is practiced at developing and implementing innovative and creative solutions, Leah has a talent of understanding an organisation quickly in order to identify, and address any challenges.
 Leah has the skills to gain the trust and support of those around her whilst keeping an overview of the big picture, and ensuring that targets, objectives and core needs are met for the organisation.

 Foundation for Social Improvement - Advice Hub, Charity Advisor